zulucmd/zulu/site/content/conduct.md

 We will maintain two major releases in a moving window.
 The N-1 release will only receive bug fixes and security updates and will be dropped once N+1 is released.

 ### Deprecation
 Deprecation of Go versions or dependent packages will only occur in major releases.
-To reduce the change of this taking users by surprise, any large deprecation will be preceded by an announcement in an issue on Github.
+To reduce the change of this taking users by surprise, any large deprecation will be preceded by an announcement in an issue on GitHub.

 ### CVE
 Maintainers will make every effort to release security patches in the case of a medium to high severity CVE directly impacting the library.
 The speed in which these patches reach a release is up to the discretion of the maintainers.
 A low severity CVE may be a lower priority than a high severity one.